-So Duane welcome, we've crossed paths for several years now and it's a delight to have you and learn more about Screaming Circuits and EMS and how designers can do things to to be more effective in the design for assembly and just learn about Screaming Circuit’s model, which is a very unique model by the way, I'm eager to jump in.
+So Duane welcome, we've crossed paths for several years now and it's a delight to have you and learn more about Screaming Circuits and EMS and how designers can do things to be more effective in the design for assembly and just learn about Screaming Circuit’s model, which is a very unique model, by the way, I'm eager to jump in.

 Well thank you I'm really happy to be here thank you for asking me to participate in this.